 Longmont Meals on Wheels: Monday - Friday, Business Hours 8:30 am to 1:30 pm, Lunch Served at 11:30 am

 Longmont - a community in which we all age well!

 Senior Services at a Glance

-Activities - Classes, Workshops, Lectures, Computer and Technology Training, Exercise and Fitness Classes, Sports and Outdoor Activities, Day Trips and Extended Trips, Drop-in Activities (Bridge, Billiards, Shuffleboard, MahJongg, etc)
+Activities - Classes, Workshops, Lectures, Computer and Technology One-On-One Assistance, Exercise and Fitness Classes, Sports and Outdoor Activities, Day Trips and Extended Trips, Free Drop-in Activities (Bridge, Billiards, Shuffleboard, MahJongg, etc)

 Special Events - Cultural, Seasonal, Celebratory, Indoors & Outdoors

 Resources - Referrals to and Information about resources and services such as housing, help in the home, healthcare, completing various forms, navigating other systems (Medicaid, Social Security), or if you are struggling to make ends meet.

 Resource & Support Education Programs - Caregiver Education, Social Programs for those with early to mid-stage dementia, Advance Directives, Money Management Program, Income Tax Assistance